Follow along with the video below to see how to install our site as a web app on your home screen.

 Last time I check 18 is an even number.*

 I think logistics/format takes a back burner to increasing per team payout.
 Even if that means 15, 17 or 19 teams for now.
 They will figure out logistics.
-Everything is about money.18 seems like an odd number though, no?
-20, with 4, 5-team pods makes more sense to maintain rivalries and handle scheduling arrangements (assuming TV partners are going to expect 9 conference games for inventory).
-What say you @CommuterBob?
+Everything is about money.

 I say numbers don't really matter now that divisions are dead.
 You could even have an odd number of teams now.
-18 means you would have to go to a irregular rotation of teams to play as many as you can in four years, but you won't play everyone H&H even with a 9-game conference schedule.18 seems like an odd number though, no?
-20, with 4, 5-team pods makes more sense to maintain rivalries and handle scheduling arrangements (assuming TV partners are going to expect 9 conference games for inventory).
-What say you @CommuterBob?
+18 means you would have to go to a irregular rotation of teams to play as many as you can in four years, but you won't play everyone H&H even with a 9-game conference schedule.

 It's going to be Notre Dame and Stanford.